laurasandoval/lau-portfolio/_posts/balance/app.md

 ![Designing for future versions of the app.
 Circa 2019](/assets/design-work/balance/app/saldo-red-sketch-2019-bts.png)

-As a self-taught developer, this was the most ambitious technical challenge I had ever embarked on.
+As a self-taught engineer, this was the most ambitious technical challenge I had ever embarked on.
 But it ultimately taught me so much about launching, owning, and iterating on a product that I kept coming back for more.

 ## Present